tarwn/lessthandot-hugo/blogs/content/posts/2012-04-23-sql-server-developer-tips-and.md

 ## Follow someone

 Finding someone that you greatly enjoy listening to and reading content from can greatly improve your overall abilities and knowledge pool.
-About half a year after I started database development I stumbled upon SQLDenis’ blog on LessThanDot.
-I started following him on there and I’ve learned quite a bit from him.
-About a year or so ago I started following Brent Ozar, and I’ve learned more about the hardware side of SQL Server and other DBA features than I would have otherwise.
+About half a year after I started database development I stumbled upon SQLDenis' blog on LessThanDot.
+I started following him on there and I've learned quite a bit from him.
+About a year or so ago I started following Brent Ozar, and I've learned more about the hardware side of SQL Server and other DBA features than I would have otherwise.
 Now that Kendra Little and Jeremiah Peschka are blogging for Brent Ozar PLF, the blogs on www.brentozar.com have become even more diverse.

 The SQL Server community is blessed with many active community members that are more than willing to share their knowledge with the rest of the world.
-Follow one of them and you’ll be thanking yourself later.
+Follow one of them and you'll be thanking yourself later.

 Ted Krueger wrote a blog about mentors and mentoring here: [Mentoring As I See It][8]

-## Schemas, it’s what’s for dinner
+## Schemas, it's what's for dinner

 In SQL Server 2005+, you can break out tables, views, and stored procedures into schemas.
 A schema is a security object that allows you to separate objects, similar to folders on your hard drive.
-You can’t nest schemas though, but they are still pretty nifty.
+You can't nest schemas though, but they are still pretty nifty.
 This leans a bit more towards administration, but I believe that database developers should know how to utilize schemas.

-Let’s say you’ve got a database with 10 tables, and out of those 10 tables your users can insert, update, and delete against 5 of them.
+Let's say you've got a database with 10 tables, and out of those 10 tables your users can insert, update, and delete against 5 of them.
 The other 5 they can only read from.
-In a database where they’re all in the dbo schema, it’d look something like this:
+In a database where they're all in the dbo schema, it'd look something like this:

 ![tables without schemas][9]

-To set up proper security you’d have to assign security by table (read permissions and read/write permissions).
-This is somewhat messy and doesn’t update if new tables are added.
+To set up proper security you'd have to assign security by table (read permissions and read/write permissions).
+This is somewhat messy and doesn't update if new tables are added.
 A better way is to break the tables into two schemas, a read only schema and a read/write schema.
 The following is an example of how it could look:

 ![tables with schemas][10]